ETF Academy ETF Trading

 ETF trading generally is advisable through limit orders, rather than market orders.
 With a limit, you indicate the maximum price you are willing to pay for an ETF or the minimum for which you would like to sell the ETF.
 Limit orders will provide you a greater level of price control.

-Market makers: Who are they?
+Who are market makers?
 What role do they play?

 |100||22,21 USD||22,23 USD||100|